xqueries/xdb/README.md

 ---

-`xdb` is an experimental SQL database, written in Go.
+`xdb` is an experimental, distributed SQL database, written in Go.

 The goal of this project is to build a database from scratch which is well documented, fully tested, and easy to understand.
 Implementing as much as possible from the ground up.